 If you want to spend the whole day at the park, there are always great ticket deals to be had.
 Plus, Knott’s caters to the heroes of our community, providing reduced and even free admission to those in law-enforcement, fire and military as well as their families.

 During the holidays in particular, there are some options.
 I usually like to attend the Christmas Craft Village, if nothing else.
 The great thing about this is that visitors are able to attend for free!
-Monday through Thursday there is no admission costs to visit the Christmas Craft Village.
-Friday through Sunday, you will need admission to the park in order to attend any of the festivities.
+Until mid-December, there is no admission costs to visit the Christmas Craft Village Monday through Thursday.
+After that, you will need admission to the park in order to attend any of the festivities.

 Knott’s Berry Farm Hotel is walking distance from the theme park and perfectly convenient.
 There are usually always package deals if you book the room and park tickets together.